Samsung's 'crown prince' in focus as father hospitalized

 “The new businesses Samsung has been preparing are starting to take shape, and I think they will start showing us something concrete from this year,” said Hong Jeong-woong, a fund manager at Alpha Asset Management in Seoul.
 “It’s inevitable he’ll feel pressured to prove his abilities to become chairman, so we may see Samsung pick up the pace on pushing new businesses.
 I think the risk of any management vacuum is small.”

-Samsung has also been looking at solar and bio healthcare as potential future growth engines, and other senior executives Lee has met include those from global automakers Nissan Motor Co (7201.T), Volkswagen AG (VOWG_p.DE), Toyota Motor Corp (7203.T) and BMW (BMWG.DE) - potentially eyeing opportunities in electric batteries and screens, as well as possibly embedding smartphones into auto navigation systems.
+Samsung has also been looking at solar and bio healthcare as potential future growth engines, and other senior executives Lee has met include those from global automakers Nissan Motor Co, Volkswagen AG, Toyota Motor Corp and BMW - potentially eyeing opportunities in electric batteries and screens, as well as possibly embedding smartphones into auto navigation systems.

 Analysts noted that Samsung has taken recent steps to ease Lee’s path to leadership, including the planned listing of Samsung SDS Co, which provides IT services to Samsung Electronics.